Knowing how to use benchmarking for performance improvement does not guarantee that businesses will use it...

 Successful benchmarking tends to have at least one thing in common: a structured approach.
 We help associations to conduct benchmarking among members successfully, efficiently, effectively and with massive value.
 We developed the COMPARE method to help you in using a structured approach.

-That is why I created the COMPARE method.
-To help associations conducting successful benchmarking by using a structured approach.
-Advantage of such an approach is that associations follow a step by step method, in which each following step only can start when the former step has been finished.
+The COMPARE method helps to conduct successful benchmarks by using a structured approach.
+Advantage of such an approach is that you follow a step by step method, in which each following step only can start when the former step has been finished.
 And in finishing each step, you get a clear view on the quality of the (potential) benchmark.
-Other advantage is, that if you follow the steps as described, that you create a successful benchmark, which is relevant and valuable for your members, and for your association.
+Other advantage is, that if you follow the steps as described, that you create a successful benchmark, which is relevant and valuable for your target audience, and for yourself.

 Consciousise

-I know, consciousise is not a proper English word.
+Admitted, consciousise is not a proper English word.
 But it sounds much better than ‘getting aware’.
 Getting aware is very important when you start with benchmarking.
 You should ask yourself WHY you want to do benchmarking?
 What is your reason to do benchmarking?
-Have your members asked for it?
-How many members have asked for it?
+Has your target audience asked for it?
 Do you want to create additional revenues?
 What is your goal for benchmarking?

-4. What are the three most important questions you would like to see in a benchmark?
+- What are the three most important concerns you would like to see addressed in a benchmark?

-Only if in your opinion enough members have indicated that they would like you to do benchmarking for them, and only if you think that you are the best party to conduct this benchmarking, then you can proceed to step 2, organise.
+Only if in your opinion enough members of your target audience have indicated that they would like you to do benchmarking for them, and only if you think that you are the best party to conduct this benchmarking, then you can proceed to step 2, organise.

 Organise